danilocgsilva/3dgarden/sphere_of_cubes.md

 Executing the `obj_cube_generator/examples/generateDataSpherePosition.py` and redirects its content to a file tooks an eye blink of time.
 Using the generated file and redirecting its content to `obj_cube_generator/examples/inputcubespos.py` generate a .obj file containing cubes in all positions recorded in the file, which also tooks an eye blink.
 Them opening it in Blender tooks around 2 seconds in i7-12700H.
 So, some sort operations done in less than 30 seconds can creates 10.000 cubes in the Blender 3d space.
 Much better than the first 38 minutes if all done inside Blender.

+## 10.000 cubes in javascript

+How does the works like when working in a format more suitable for publishing, like showing the 10.000 cubes in browser?